dbl-works/terraform/proxy/README.md

 }
 ```

-- `public_ips` is a list of Elastic IPs that have to belong to the same AWS account that hosts the proxy.
+- `public_ip` is an Elastic IPs that has to belong to the same AWS account that hosts the proxy.
 - after creating the proxy, .... @TODO: how to setup DNS record for a lookup

 ## Outputs